 This meant that we ended up with an experience that was purely revolving around storytelling and resource management.
 Having said that, we were lucky to learn this in early development.
 On one hand (no pun intended), it meant we lost a lot of the game experience that we were originally planning for.
 On the other, we could focus on something that we knew was in reach — a high quality, polished, narrative experience full of irreverent humor and quirky moments.

 And knowing yourself implies knowing what you are good at.
 Here, at Amber, we know that we are masters of making polished products and working with quirky tech.
 So, we decided to play to our strengths and build more than a game.

 The Quest Editor, pictured below, is the tool that allowed to build the game, something that any game development company should have.

-Last but not least, we had to admit the fact that the Apple Watch is, as far as we can tell, not a gaming device, despite claims.
+Last but not least, we had to admit the fact that the Apple Watch is, as far as we can tell, not a gaming device, despite claims to contrary.

 Here’s what we’ve learned:

-– The low market penetration of the watch means that game developers don’t have access to a very small niche.
+– The low market penetration of the Watch means that game developers only have access to a very small niche.

-– Playing games on the watch means pushing the throttle on battery consumption and that’s no great news.
+– Playing games on the Watch means pushing the throttle on battery consumption and that’s not great news.

 – Sooner than later, the constant game notifications will become annoying.

-All of the above lead us to believe that the watch is not a device for gaming … unless your building a tamagochi game. 🙂
+All of the above lead us to believe that the watch is not a device for gaming … unless you’re building a tamagotchi game. 😉